barisatay0/Node-Red-Energy-Consumption-Meter/README.md

-# Node-Red Fake Energy Consumption Meter
+# Node-Red Random Energy Consumption Meter

 This project is an example for beginners who want to work with charts and PostgreSQL on Node-RED.